myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

-+++
-date = "2019-10-02T13:11:12+12:00"
+---
+publishDate: 2019-10-02T13:11:12+12:00
-description = "Upgrading multi-tenancy to .NET Core 3.1" title = "Migrating multi-tenancy to .NET Core 3.1 (LTS)" subtitle = "How to make the multi-tenant solution compatible with .NET Core 3.1" url = "/multi-tenancy-compatibility-dot-net-core-three" tags = ["guide", "azure", "dot net core", "multitenant"] summary = ".NET Core 3.1 is out and it's a LTS release.
+title: Migrating multi-tenancy to .NET Core 3.1 (LTS)
+summary: .NET Core 3.1 is out and it's a LTS release.
 Our 4 part multi-tenancy series is already out of date!
-Here we'll cover off the breaking changes and the updates we need to make."
+Here we'll cover off the breaking changes and the updates we need to make.
-+++

-> **2019-12-03: Updated blog post from .NET 3.0 to .NET Core 3.1 which is a LTS release**
+url: /multi-tenancy-compatibility-dot-net-core-three
+tags:
+    - guide
+    - azure
+    - dot net core
+    - multitenant
+series: multi-tenant
+concludeSeries: true
+---

 ## Introduction